merRen22/hardhat-smart-contract-sample/README.md

 ## Contract compilation

+In order to run the project correctly you need to add the `.env` file as its shown inside `.env.example`

 To generate the ABI ( interface ) for your contracts you need to run this command 👇

 `npx hardhat compile`